apt-0/RipeDB/README.md

 ```

 ### Latest Version
-If you want the latest Features use this methods:
+If you want the Stable Version use this methods:

 #### PIP
 ```bash